 Increase in cost of goods sold was mainly attributable to higher cost of goods of the wire manufacturing subsidiary due to higher volume of sold products.

 Cost of Services Rendered

-Increase in cost of services rendered was mainly due to higher cost of services mainly for local guests of the resort subsidiary this year.
+Increase in cost of services rendered was mainly due to higher occupancy rate and revenues of the resort subsidiary from local guests in 2021.

 Operating Expenses